That Metal Show: Season 13 (2014)

-It was announced that season 13 will be moved to New York for the first time since season 4 with episodes being taped every Tuesday at the Metropolis Studio for 12 weeks except for the last two episodes that were both filmed on the same day.
-This season also marks the return of "The Throwdown", "Pick of the Week" and "What Going On With..." after they were absent in season 12.
+For the first time since Season 4, the series made its return to New York with episodes being taped every Tuesday at the Metropolis Studio for 12 weeks except for the last two episodes that were both filmed on the same day.
+This season also marks the return of "The Throwdown", "Pick of the Week" and "What's Going On With..." after they were absent in the previous season.
 Ace Frehley was originally supposed to appear on the same episode as Peter Criss but was unable to make it.

 Season 14 (2015)

 Season 14 premiered on February 21, 2015 in their new timeslot at 9/8c with a repeat airing in their former 11/10c slot.
-All the episodes were once again filmed on Tuesday nights at the Metropolis Studios in New York City while episodes 9 and 10 were shot back-to-back.
+All the episodes were once again filmed on Tuesday nights at the Metropolis Studios in New York City while the ninth and tenth were both shot back-to-back.
 A special last-minute tribute to Twisted Sister drummer A.J.
 Pero, who died a week earlier on March 20, was included in the sixth episode along with an appearance by his bandmates.
-Despite Trunk telling the audience at the end of the season, now series finale, "We'll see you next season on That Metal Show", Season 14 proved to be the show's final season after VH1 Classic announced its decision not to renew the show for a 15th season in January 2016 a year after the airing and before the network's re-branding to MTV Classic in August of that year.
+Despite Trunk telling the audience at the end of the season, now series finale, "We'll see you next season on That Metal Show", Season 14 proved to be the show's final season after VH1 Classic announced its decision not to renew the show for a 15th season in January 2016 a year after the airing, and before the network's re-branding to MTV Classic in August that year.